Skip to Main Content

 Searching Websites

 Many of the best sites to use are those from international (.int), education (.edu), government (.gov), and private organizations & foundations (.org).
-To easily search for sites from these entities, use the "site:" search to limit your results.
+To quickly search for sites from these entities, use the "site:" search to limit your results.

 Sample Search Statements